MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 - Minimum of 2 servers, maximum of 16 servers
 - All servers must be identical in hardware components, drivers, firmware, and configuration

 ### CPU

 - Minimum of Intel Nehalem or later compatible processor

 ### Memory

-- 5 gigabytes (GB) of memory per terabyte (TB) of cache drive on each server, to store metadata structures.
-For example, if each server has 2 x 1 TB cache drives, you should have 2 x 5 GB = 10 GB of memory for Storage Spaces Direct internal use.
+- 4 gigabytes (GB) of memory per terabyte (TB) of cache drive capacity on each server, to store metadata.
+<br>For example, if each server has 2 x 1.6 TB (advertised capacity) cache drives, you should have 2 x 1.6 x 4 GB = 12.8 GB of memory for Storage Spaces Direct internal use.
 - Any memory needed for your applications or workloads (such as virtual machines)

 ### Networking